SamuelSchlesinger/cluster/README.md

 ## Scripts

-The `./get-nodes` script can be used to list the nodes on such a network.
+The `./nodes` script can be used to list the IPs of nodes on the network.